Table of Contents

 - Fleas – Flea allergy dermatitis (FAD) may irritate a dog leading to itching and twitching.

 - Inflammation – muscular inflammation can cause a dog's back to twitch.
+CBD for dog pain may be an option to treat muscular inflammation.

 - Injury – Injuries that may account for rapid back muscle movements are disc disease, muscle strain, infection, fractures, Hemivertebrae, Meningitis, Stenosis, and cancer.